lunaella/osacha/README.md

 ## Who it's for

-- **Matcha drinkers** who know the difference between usucha and a latte, and want to choose their grind, size and milk rather than accept a default.
-- **Regulars** who reorder the same Cheese Cloud Matcha every week and want it in three taps, with their address and payment already waiting.
+Osacha is for customers who want a more considered way to order matcha: clear choices, honest pricing, and a menu worth exploring.

+- **Matcha enthusiasts** who understand their preferences—whether that is a traditional usucha, a larger latte, or a specific milk—and expect the order to reflect them.
+- **Café regulars** who return for familiar favorites and value a fast, reliable reorder experience with saved delivery and payment details.
-- **First-timers** who want to read what is actually in a drink — and see the price — before committing to anything.
+- **Curious first-time customers** who want to browse without pressure, learn what each drink contains, and understand the full price before placing an order.

 ## Features